Edge Developer Platform

 Note:

-The project name serves only as the identification of the project and will not affect the access domain of the project.
+Project Name is only used as the identification of a project and will not affect its access domain.

 Domain Management

-You can add a custom domain name for each project.
-Since project domain names are usually used in development and test environments, we strongly recommend configuring a custom domain name for the project to improve accessibility.
+You can add a custom domain for each project.
+Since the project domain name is usually used for development and test environment, we strongly recommend configuring a custom domain name to improve accessibility.

-Projects created through a Git repository need to maintain the repository's correlation to ensure smooth deployment triggering after code submission.
+Projects created via a Git repository must maintain repository correlation to ensure deployment is triggered smoothly after code commit.

 You can specify a branch as the production branch.
-Deployments triggered by this branch will be deemed as the production environment, distinguished from the preview environments of other branches.
+Deployments triggered by this branch will be deemed as the live production environment, case-sensitive from the preview environments of other branches.

 Configuring Build Deployment